• Skip to primary navigation

 If you want to freeze it, let it cool completely then remove it from the baking dish by sliding a knife around the edges to loosen the cake.
 Place a large plate over the dish and invert it.
 The cake should drop down onto the plate.

 When you are ready to use it, remove the packaging and pop it back into the baking dish to defrost.
-Once defrosted you can either eat it cold (maybe served with a dollop of ice cream), or pop it into a hot oven for a few minutes to warm it.
+Once defrosted you can either eat it cold (maybe served with a dollop of ice cream) or pop it into a hot oven for a few minutes to warm it.
 You can also warm it in the microwave.

-If you’d like to be notified of any new recipes, why not subscribe to my newsletter.
-As a thank-you gift, you will receive a free recipe e-book containing some of my most popular cakes and desserts.
+If you'd like to be notified of new recipes, why not subscribe to my newsletter?
+To say thank you, you will receive a free recipe e-book containing some of my most popular cakes and desserts.

-Pin for later
+Save for later

 A slice of apple cake on a plate with a fork.